17 Best CRM Software of 2023 (Compared and Reviewed)

 - Email tracking to engage customers/leads more effectively.

-- Extensive range of third-party integrations, such as Gmail, Outlook, HubSpot, Mailchimp, and more.
+- Extensive third-party integrations include Gmail, Outlook, HubSpot, Mailchimp, and more.

 - Highly scalable and customizable.